robind1/TB-pipeline-docs/docs/source/phylogenetic.md

     *   **Conclusion:** Extracted from `DiagnosticReport` resources.
 *   **Genomic Variants:**
     *   The script scans `Observation` resources for LOINC code `69548-6` (Genetic variant).
-    *   It parses specific components (LOINC `81254-5`) for genomic position and HGVS strings (e.g., `g.7654A>T`) to identify the alternative allele.
+    *   It parses specific components gHGVS strings to identify the alternative allele.

 ### 2. Pseudo-Sequence Mapping
 Common analysis pipelines utilize consensus genomes, but this pipeline builds **pseudo-sequences** based on the all variants found in the FHIR JSON bundle.
-1.  **Variant Union:** The script identifies every unique genomic position where *at least one* sample in the dataset has a variant.
+1.  **Variant Union:** The script identifies every gHGVS where *at least one* sample in the dataset has a variant.
 2.  **Sequence Generation:** For every sample, a sequence string is generated corresponding to these sorted positions:
     *   If the sample has a variant at position $P$, the **Alternative** allele is used.
     *   If the sample has no record for position $P$, the **Reference** allele (from the reference FASTA) is used.